mduleone/crapshoot/README.md

 ## How does it work?

+It's Create React App, plus a few things put in place already.
 You can get up and building very quickly.
-There's not much more to it than to Create React App, if you're familiar with it.
+It's not a CLI tool like Create React App, but there's not much more to it.
 The below assumes you're using `yarn`, but you can use the corresponding `npm` commands instead.

 1. Fork this project
 2. Run `yarn` to install the dependencies
 3. That's it!
-Run `yarn start` to start the development server to start building!
+Run `yarn start` to start the development server and start building!

 ## So, I can just start building like this is a Create React App project?